glentner/SLiPy/README.md

     Import and parse ascii catalog of Elodie archive files.
 The complete archive is stored in the member dictionary, *data*.
 It's organized by unique target names.
+Each target has a list of pairs consisting of the name of the file and the signal to noise for that spectrum.
 The reduced archive by default contains only *HD*, *BD*, *HR*, *GC*, and *GJ* objects, choosing the file pertaining to the spectra with the highest signal-to-noise ratio available.

     | Options    | Defaults                   | Descriptions          |
     |------------|----------------------------|-----------------------|
     | *infile*   | archives/elodie.csv        | path to input file    |
     | *catalogs* | ['HD','BD','HR','GC','GJ'] | catalogs to keep      |

+    **Example:**
+    ```python
+    from slipy.Data import Elodie

+    archive = Elodie.Archive()

+    'HD187642' in archive.files # returns True (Altair)
+    'HD045348' in archive.files # returns False (Canopus)
+    ```